 Having visual prompts that remind you to step into gratitude can be great for helping you acquire an attitude of gratitude in your everyday life.

-Sitting down to eat a meal is something many of us are lucky enough to do every single day, and so putting some extra awareness into this blessed moment that so many of us take for granted is a great opportunity to truly feel just how lucky and fortunate we are – for the food itself and anything else our heart calls to in that moment.
+Sitting down to eat a meal is something many of us are lucky enough to do every single day, and so putting some extra awareness into this blessed moment that so many of us take for granted is a great opportunity to truly remember just how lucky and fortunate we are – for the food itself and anything else our heart calls to in that moment.

 9. TOUCH YOUR CHEST